taybro23/Read-It-MS3/README.md

     - os.environ.setdefault(“MONGO_URI”, “mongo db link to go here”)
     - os.environ.setdefault(“MONGO_DBNAME”, “YOUR_DATABASE_NAME”)
 4. Make sure that the env.py file has been saved correctly and open the app.py file.
 Import OS, Flask and the env.py file.
-5. Create a requirements.txt file by typing in the terminal; pip3 freeze –local > requirements.txt
+5. Create a requirements.txt file by typing in the terminal; pip3 freeze –local > requirements.txt.
 6. For Heroku, you will also need a Procfile.
 Create this by using the terminal and typing; echo web: python app.py > Procfile.
-Access the Procfile and delete the bottom empty line to avoid any issues in the future
+Access the Procfile and delete the bottom empty line to avoid any issues in the future.
 7. Go to the Heroku site, and log in or create a profile.
 From the dashboard, select “New App”.
 Create a name for your app, select the correct region and click “Create App”.
 8. Navigate over to the “Deploy” tab and go to the “Deployment method” section.
-Click on GitHub
+Click on GitHub.
-9. Search for your repository name, and click “Connect” next to your repository name
+9. Search for your repository name, and click “Connect” next to your repository name.
 10. Next, go to the “Settings” tab, and scroll down to “Config Vars”.
-Click “Reveal config vars”
+Click “Reveal config vars”.
 11. Enter the Key and Value pairs as per your env.py file;
     - IP : 0.0.0.0
     - PORT : 5000